-Aren’t Catholic men’s groups just a handful of old men clinging to the final vestiges of a dying faith?
-Aren’t the Knights of St Columba or the Catenians some vague, shadowy sect your grandfather belonged to?
+What’s the point of starting or joining a Catholic men’s group?
+Aren’t they usually just a handful of elderly men sitting in the parish hall, clinging to the final vestiges of a dying faith?
+Or some vague, shadowy sect your grandfather belonged to?
 Isn’t it, well, a little un-PC to talk about men-only groups these days?
 Who knows what they get up to behind closed doors!
+So why start one?

 Doesn’t it seem more wholesome to go for a drink, a hike, a retreat with other guys who carry out ordinary daily jobs, have balanced social lives and 21st century interests, yet attend Mass each week, have a strong Rosary game and aren’t embarrassed to greet their Brother and King at Eucharistic Adoration or visit their Mother on pilgrimage to Walsingham?